mesosphere/cnvs/docs/_includes/content/typography/typography-inline-styling.md

 ## Emphasis

 When you want to emphasis the importance the text, use the class `.emphasis`.
-All text included text elements &mdash; headings, body text, lead &mdash; had added support for emphasized text.
+All text included text elements -- headings, body text, lead -- had added support for emphasized text.

 <div class="panel flush-bottom">